subsquid/docs/docs/subsquid-network/reference/substrate-api.md

   events: boolean
 }
 ```

 A call will be included in the response if it matches all the requests.
-An empty array matches no calls; omit all requests to match all calls.
-See [Substrate calls](/sdk/reference/processors/substrate-batch/data-requests/#calls) for a detailed description of data request fields.
+A request with an empty array (e.g. `{ name: [] }`) matches no calls; omit all requests/pass an empty object to match all calls.

+See [`addCall()` SDK function reference](/sdk/reference/processors/substrate-batch/data-requests/#calls) for a detailed description of the fields of this data request; also see [Field selection](/sdk/reference/processors/substrate-batch/field-selection).

 ### `Contracts.ContractEmitted` events {#contractsEvents}